 PBS Advisors are responsible only for Psychology & Biopsychology “PSY” courses.
-Students should contact the sponsoring department for questions about other cataloged courses.
-On the following websites, students should be able to find projected course offerings and waitlist information for these departments:
+Students should contact the sponsoring departments for questions about other cataloged courses.
+On the following websites, students should be able to find projected course offerings and waitlist information for these departments

 The Degree Audit is a tool on GOLD that allows you to track your own progress through your academic career at UCSB.
 The audit will show you a multitude of information including how much of your general education and major requirements have been completed and are left to complete.
 It will also give you a breakdown of your GPA (cumulative and major), residency requirements, total units left to complete, etc. Please use the PDF instructions below to learn how to run your own audit.